ganjiakhil/portfolio/index.md

 * Scored 97.75 percentile in GATE 2020 and stood among top 50 in ISI Admission Test.
 * Scored 98.5 percentile in JEE Mains 2014 and 99 percentile in JEE Mains 2015.

+### Courses/Certifications

+* Summer Analytics 2020 by Consulting & Analytics Club, IITGuwahati with a Kaggle Project
+* Machine Learning Course by Andrew Ng on Coursera
+* GHF Hackathon by Univ AI
+* Predictive Analytics For Business Nanodegree by Udacity
+* Alteryx Core Certification by Alteryx
+* Tableau Associate Certification by Simplilearn
+* HTML, CSS, Javascript by Coursera